Bald Eagle Banding: A Rare Look at Conservation Work in Maine

 The young eaglet is carefully lowered to the ground in a secure bag, a safe method used to avoid stress or injury.

-The team worked quickly but calmly.
-The eaglet, believed to be a female around six or seven weeks old, was handled with great care.
-She was measured, had a small blood sample taken, and received two identification bands.
+Once the eaglet reached the ground, the team worked quickly but calmly.
+The young bird, believed to be a female around six or seven weeks old, was handled with incredible care throughout the banding process.

 Biologists examine the eaglet’s wingspan and collect data for research before she fledges.